What Every artist needs to know about

 Most of the paintings are for sale.
-An artist must survive, and as such he must sell works to buy time to create new paintings.
+An artist must survive, and as such I must sell my works to buy time to create new paintings.
 So, please be encouraged to purchase my works and become a part of this Paintings that are no longer available